-LEGISLATIVE RESOLUTION memorializing Governor Andrew M. Cuomo to proclaim May 2013, as Asian Pacific American Heritage Month in the State of New York, in conjunction with National Asian Pacific American Heritage Month
+LEGISLATIVE RESOLUTION memorializing Governor Andrew M. Cuomo to proclaim May 2016, as Asian Pacific American Heritage Month in the State of New York

-WHEREAS, Asian Pacific Islander Americans have contributed greatly to the wealth and cultural heritage of our great State of New York; and
+WHEREAS, Asian and Asian-Pacific Islander Americans have contributed greatly to the wealth and cultural heritage of our great State of New York; and

-WHEREAS, This Legislative Body is justly proud to memorialize Governor Andrew M. Cuomo to proclaim May 2013, as Asian Pacific American Heritage Month in the State of New York, in conjunction with National Asian Pacific American Heritage Month; and
+WHEREAS, This Legislative Body is justly proud to memorialize Governor Andrew M. Cuomo to proclaim May 2016, as Asian Pacific American Heritage Month in the State of New York, in conjunction with the observance of National Asian Pacific American Heritage Month; and